Home to School Transport Policy (0 to 25 Year Olds)

 Parents have an obligation to notify the council when they move house.

 Parents/carers must provide the council with up to date emergency contact numbers and email addresses.
-It is the parent/carer’s responsibility to provide updated information where there are changes to avoid incurring costs.
+It is the parent/carer’s responsibility to provide updated information where there are changes.

 The Council reserves the right to reclaim the cost of any transport provided, if it is found that any incorrect information has been submitted in order to gain travel assistance.